-We would recommend checking for indication that a supplement is compliant with regulations from bodies like the Department of Health, Trading Standards or Food Standards.
+We would recommend checking for the indication that a supplement is compliant with regulations from bodies like the Department of Health, Trading Standards or Food Standards.
 This will ensure that it doesn’t contain anything that’s been banned under British law as being dangerous or unsuitable for human consumption.

 You might also want to check reviews - if many people claim that they feel bad side effects from a product, it might be wise to give it a miss.

-So, you’ve tried making some positive changes to your life, and still feel that you’d like to try a brain supplement.
+So, you’ve tried making some positive changes to your life, and still, feel that you’d like to try a brain supplement?
 Your next step should be determining what cognitive enhancer would be best for you.

-To do this, it’s necessary to decide what you need it for, as there are numerous different supplements available for purchase with specific purposes in mind.
-Additionally, we strongly recommend doing your research into a supplement that you’re considering.
-There are many products which might appear legal, or are even being sold by large chains, but they contain illegal ingredients or make claims that aren’t allowed by the MHRA.
+These are just our three favourite natural nootropics - you might want to research what supplement can fulfil your specific needs.
+Additionally, we strongly recommend doing your research into any supplement that you’re considering.
+There are many products which might appear legal or are even being sold by large chains, but they contain illegal ingredients or make claims that aren’t allowed by the MHRA.

-If you’ve picked up some brain supplements, you might also be wondering how long you need to take them for to feel an effect, or whether you shouldn’t take them for too long.
+If you’ve picked up some brain supplements, you might also be wondering how long you need to take them to feel an effect, or whether you shouldn’t take them for too long.

 This, of course, varies from product to product, but we can give some suggestions:

 Frequently, brain supplements need a few weeks of consumption for you to feel their full effects.
-Both natural and pharmaceutical nootropics also have this dynamic, and need to be taken for a while for the most impact.
+Both natural and pharmaceutical nootropics also have this dynamic and need to be taken for a while for the most impact.

 Often, natural nootropics can be taken for as long as you want.
 With pharmaceuticals, there can be an issue of tolerance.
 Modafinil and Adderall, when used as study drugs, have been known to form a tolerance, meaning you need to take more of the drug to get the same effect.

 Also, bear in mind that everyone’s body is a little different.
 Your friend might not form a tolerance to something as quickly as you, but you might feel an effect faster than them.

 Again, this varies.
 If a product isn’t meant to have an effect for a couple of weeks, planning out when you take it becomes quite important.

-It would be best to trial these products beforehand, as you wouldn’t want to have a bad reaction to a supplement in the middle of something important, though natural products like BrainZyme tend to have very few side effects.
+It would be best to trial these products beforehand, as you wouldn’t want to have a bad reaction to a supplement in the middle of something important, though natural products tend to have very few side effects.